do's and dont's

 Be systematic.
 The simplest system is, in one code blockmyvar = (type *)malloc( MYVARSIZE ); if( myvar != NULL ) { do_something( myvar ); free( myvar ); }

-It is best that only one entity in your program is responsible for a given allocation/deallocation pair.structures
+It is best that only one entity in the program is responsible for a given allocation/deallocation pair.structures

 A structure should represent a conceptual entity; members of the structure should be things that are intrinsic to that entity.

-Beware the structure that's just a grab-bag for stuff you might need sometime, or a convenient way to pass variables.scope
+Beware the structure that's just a grab-bag for stuff that might sometime come in handy, or a convenient way to pass variables.scope

 Declare functions used only in current file asstatic